dimitry-ishenko-casparcg/oscgard/README.md

 # OSC Gateway

-**oscgard** is an OSC gateway, which allows one to map OSC messages to actions to be executed by the computer running the gateway (a.k.a. the OSC server).
+**oscgard** is an OSC gateway, which allows one to map OSC messages to actions to be executed by the computer running it (a.k.a. the OSC server).

 By default **oscgard** will listen for messages on IP address `127.0.0.1` and port `6260`.
 These can be overridden with the `--address` and `--port` options respectively.

-Path to file containing list of actions to be executed must be specified as the one and only positional argument.
+Path to file with list of actions to be executed can be specified as the one and only positional argument.

 **oscgard** can run either as user or system [systemd](https://systemd.io/) service.
-When running as user service, the recommended path for the actions file is `$HOME/.config/oscgard/actions.conf`.
-For system service, the recommended path is `/etc/oscgard/actions.conf`.
+When running as user service, the default path for the actions file is `$XDG_CONFIG_HOME/oscgard/actions.conf` if `$XDG_CONFIG_HOME` is defined, or `$HOME/.config/oscgard/actions.conf` otherwise.
+When running as system service, the default path is `/etc/oscgard/actions.conf`.

-The actions file consists of simple `<address> = <action>` entries, where `<address>` is an address pattern (in regex form) against which incoming messages are compared, and `<action>` is a command to be executed in case of a match.
+The actions file consists of simple `<address> = <action>` entries, where `<address>` is an address pattern (in regex form) against which incoming messages are matched, and `<action>` is a command to be executed.
 For example:

 ```ini
 # actions.conf